-When I picked up Kristin Hannah’s The Nightingale, I was expecting a similarly romantic story, and romance is certainly a part of this tale; but it is so much more.
-It is a story that leaves a lasting impression, and gives hope, somehow, by sharing despair.
-The romance is contrasted with sobering cruelty and bigotry.
-The novel, like its characters, rises to something special and memorable.
+When I picked up The Nightingale, I was expecting a romantic story, and romance is certainly a part of this tale; but it is so much more.

 The tale begins slowly, and somewhat predictably sweet, as a family in the French countryside shares picnics of bread and cheese in flower-laden gardens.
-My first impression was, “No, this book is too cliché, I’m not anticipating getting anything from this writing.”
+My first impression was, “No, this book is too cliché, I’m unlikely to gain any insights from this writing.”

 I was so wrong.
 A year and a half later, I recall the darkness of the story; and the bright redemption.
-The heroism and strength of the female characters is inspiring and relevant to current debates about what qualities women bring to the table.
+The heroism and strength of the female characters inspires.

 And, yet, these sisters show the same backbone, the same instinct to protect human life, and the same reverence for that life.